Andreichenko/Profile_OX_cli/README.md

-Setting Iterm2 for MacOS command line
+Setting Iterm2 for MacOS and WSL command line

 INSTALL